-Another way is to soak the pumpkins in bleach using the same bleach solution for about 20 minutes.
+Another way to keep your decorated pumpkins fresh is to soak the pumpkins in bleach using the same above bleach solution for about 20 minutes.

-With names such as Pumpkin Fresh and Pumpkin Dunk’N extend the storage life of your carved pumpkin and keep it from rotting.
+Products like Pumpkin Fresh and Pumpkin Dunk’N help your carved pumpkin last longer and keep it from rotting.

 These preservatives contain water, borax and sodium benzoate.
 They work as a fungicidal solution that kills bacteria and mold.

-All you need to do is apply an acrylic liquid floor cleaner to a wet towel and wipe the pumpkins with the same.
+Apply an acrylic liquid floor cleaner to a wet towel and wipe the pumpkins with the towel.

-WD-40 also prevents insects and other creepy crawlers from swarming around the inside of your decorated buddies.
+WD-40 can also stop insects and other creepy bugs from getting inside your decorated pumpkins.

 Carved pumpkins can reap the benefits too!

-If you are going to paint your pumpkin, you can use Vaseline as a sealant to protect your work and help them last an extra week.
-Tabasco sauce plus petroleum jelly together help to repel pesky pumpkin-eating critters.
+If you’re going to paint your pumpkin, use Vaseline to protect your art and make it last longer.
+Combining Tabasco sauce and petroleum jelly keeps pesky critters from eating your pumpkins.

 - Dry the pumpkins completely